 Hypercompetent Sidekick: Dave Turin to Todd Hoffman.
 As the seasons go by it becomes increasingly apparent that Dave Turin is much more fit to lead a mining operation than the Hoffmans.
-And by the end of the disastrous Season 4 for the Hoffman crew, Dave Turin strongly implies that he will run his own mining operation without the Hoffmans.
+By the end of the disastrous Season 4 for the Hoffman crew, Dave Turin strongly implies that he will run his own mining operation without the Hoffmans.

 Ill Girl: Early in the first season, one of the Hoffman girls comes down with something bad enough she needs to be airlifted to a real hospital in Anchorage.

 Jitter Cam: Any camera attached to the shaker part of the wash plant.
 The cameras attached to the excavator arm might or might not count.

 Laser-Guided Karma: Dakota Fred gets served with this; kicking the Hoffmans out of Porcupine Creek, only for his home in Minot to be destroyed by a flood later on.

 Happens again when his mine is temporarily shut down by the Miner's Safety and Health Association for not only having a few safety violations, but for not having the proper documented miner's training.
 Parker Schnabel got shut down for the same reason though, and the viewers realize that the Hoffman's are just as vulnerable to the same thing.